-Each of the SA Tomorrow sub-area plans was developed with regular input and participation from local residents, business owners, property owners, institutional representatives, and other key partners and stakeholders.
+Each of the SA Tomorrow sub-area plans was developed with regular input and participation from residents, business owners, property owners, institutional representatives, and other key partners and stakeholders.
 In addition, a formal Planning Team was created for each sub-area that provided more frequent, in-depth, and consistent advice and guidance throughout the planning process.
-The composition of the Planning Team for each area is drawn from the representatives and stakeholders described above, and varies depending on the existing uses, assets, challenges and opportunities associated with each area.
-While the Eastside Community Area Plan Planning Team list does not include all who were invited to participate, it does include those who served as alternate and replacement representatives for participating organizations.
+The composition of the Planning Team for each area is drawn from the representatives and stakeholders described above, and varies depending on the existing uses, assets, challenges, and opportunities associated with each area.
+While the Eastside Community Area Plan Planning Team list does not include all who were invited to participate, it does include those who participated in at least one Planning Team meeting, as well as those who served as alternate and replacement representatives for participating organizations.